modelcontextstandard/.github/profile/README.md

 - Resource waste: Unnecessary processes consuming CPU and memory
 - Security multiplication: More servers mean more attack surfaces

+This problem persists even with MCP frameworks that generate servers from OpenAPI specs.
+You're still creating an unnecessary translation layer instead of using the API directly.

 ### The Autostart Security Risk
 MCP's STDIO-based autostart spawns processes with user privileges, creating potential security vulnerabilities: